uber/piranha/polyglot/piranha/README.md

 Adding `"Cleanup Rule"` to the `groups` which ensures that the user defined rule is treated as a cleanup rule not as a seed rule (For more details refer to `demo/find_replace_custom_cleanup`).

 A user can also define exclusion filters for a rule (`rules.constraints`).
 These constraints allow matching against the context of the primary match.
-For instance, we can write a rule that matches the expression `new ArrayList<>()` and exclude all instances that do not occur inside static methods (For more details, refer to the `demo/match_only`).
+For instance, we can write a rule that matches the expression `new ArrayList<>()` and exclude all instances that occur inside static methods (For more details, refer to the `demo/match_only`).

 At a higher level, we can say that - Piranha first selects AST nodes matching `rules.query`, excluding those that match **any of** the `rules.constraints.queries` (within `rules.constraints.matcher`).
 It then replaces the node identified as `rules.replace_node` with the formatted (using matched tags) content of `rules.replace`.